MacArthur Ladder Task

 Participant Flow

-- The participant sees a visual ladder with numbered rungs (1 at the bottom, 10 at the top).
+- Once started, the participant sees a visual ladder with numbered rungs (1 at the bottom, 10 at the top), alongside a short reminder of the ladder framing.

 - Instructions explain that the top represents people with the most money, education, and respected jobs, while the bottom represents people with the least.